nasa/cumulus-api/lib/schemas/README.md

 #### `_type`

 Specifies the kind of object this schema is.
-Only supports `map`.
+Right now it only supports `map`.
 It needs to be included and makes it possible to nest schema objects (more on this below).
-It gives us future flexibility to create different data structures for schemas beyond just simple objects.
+It gives us future flexibility to create different data structures for schemas, beyond just simple objects.

 #### `_hashkey`